Gilded Age: The South

 There were only a few scattered cities – small courthouse towns serviced the farm population.
 Local politics revolved around the politicians and lawyers based at the courthouse.
 Mill towns, narrowly focused on textile production or cigarette manufacture, began opening in the Piedmont region especially in the Carolinas.
 Racial segregation and outward signs of inequality were everywhere, and rarely were challenged.
 Black people who violated the color line were liable to expulsion or lynching.
 Cotton became even more important than before, as poor White people needed the cash that cotton would bring.
-Cotton prices were much lower than before the war, so everyone was poor.
+Cotton prices were much lower than before the war, so most southerners were poor.
 White southerners showed a reluctance to move north, or to move to cities, so the number of small farms proliferated, and they became smaller as the population grew.

 Many of the White farmers, and most of the Black farmers, were tenant farmers who owned their work animals and tools, and rented the land.
 Others were day laborers or very poor sharecroppers, who worked under the supervision of the landowner.
 There was little cash in circulation, because most farmers operated on credit accounts from local merchants, and paid off their debts at cotton harvest time in the fall.
 Although there were small country churches everywhere, there were only a few dilapidated elementary schools.
 Apart from private academies, there were very few high schools until the 1920s.
 Conditions were marginally better in newer areas, especially in Texas and central Florida, with the deepest poverty in South Carolina, Mississippi, and Arkansas.

 The vast majority of African Americans lived in the South, and as the promises of emancipation and reconstruction faded, they entered the nadir of race relations.
-Every Southern state and city passed Jim Crow laws that were in effect between the late 19th century and 1964, when they were abolished by Congress.
+Every Southern state and city passed Jim Crow laws that were in effect from the late 19th century to 1964, when they were abolished by Congress.
 They mandated de jure (legal) segregation in all public facilities, such as stores and street cars, with a supposedly "separate but equal" status for Black people.
 In reality, this led to treatment and accommodations that were dramatically inferior to those provided for White Americans, systematizing a number of economic, educational and social disadvantages.
 Schools for Black people were far fewer and poorly supported by taxpayers, although Northern philanthropies and churches kept open dozens of academies and small colleges.

 In the face of years of mounting violence and intimidation directed at Black people during Reconstruction, the federal government was unable to guarantee constitutional protections to freedmen.
 In the Compromise of 1877 President Hayes withdrew Union troops from the South; "Redeemers" (White Democrats) acted quickly to reverse the groundbreaking advances of Reconstruction.
 Black political power was eliminated in the 1880s, and in the 1890s new laws effectively blocked over 90% of the Black people from voting (with some exceptions in Tennessee; Black people did vote in the border states).